 - The cover of The Casper is made from a blend of polyester, lycra, and spandex.
 It’s easily removable for convenient cleaning.

-The first layer of the mattress, the comfort layer, is 1.5 inches of open-cell poly-foam.
+- The first layer of the mattress, the comfort layer, is open-cell poly-foam.
 By using open-cell poly-foam, they aim to increase the breathability of this bed— reducing your chance of sleeping hot.
 The comfort layer is designed to contour to your body, giving it a plush feel.

 After the success of their original mattress, they released a more budget-friendly option.
 The Essential mattress has three layers: a poly-foam comfort layer, a memory foam pressure-relief layer, and a support layer made from poly-foam.

 - The cover of the Essential mattress is made from polyester.
 Like the Casper mattress, the cover of this mattress is removable, as well.

 The first layer is 2 inches of poly-foam.
 Just like the top layer of the Casper mattress, the softer poly-foam used for the top layer of this model should contour to your body and feel plush to the touch.

 The next layer, the pressure relief layer, is 1.5 inches of memory foam.
 Memory foam has pressure-relieving abilities most poly-foam does not.
 As their website states, this layer supports pressure points and cradles curves.

 The core layer of the Essential is made of 4.5 inches of poly-foam with a density of 1.8 pounds per foot.
 It is below average thickness for a core layer, meaning it may not be the most durable foundation.